friemen/domaintypes/README.md

 ![UML diagram of complextypes](domaintypes.png)

-The image file is created within the target directory by the command
+The image file in the samples/target dir is created by the command

-    lein domaintypesdoc
+    $ lein domaintypesdoc